dtrelogan/react-formstate/api.md

 ### <a name="FormState.isDeleted">boolean isDeleted(string name)</a>

-whether branches of your form state have been removed (using FormState.UnitOfWork.remove). use this to determine whether to show inputs
+whether branches of your form state have been removed (using UnitOfWork.remove). use this to determine whether to show inputs

 ```jsx
 render() {